c11z/resume/Cory_Dominguez.md

 ## Skills
-- **Design:** Proficient OLTP and OLAP data modeling, and pipelines with Airflow.
+- **Languages:** Expert in Python.
+Proficient in Scala.
-- **Languages:** Proficient in Python and Scala.
+- **Pipelines:** Expert in Airflow.
+Proficient in Prefect and DBT.
-- **Tools:** Proficient in Linux, Git, Docker, Nomad, AWS and Google Cloud.
-Knowledgeable in Spinnaker, Nginx, and Kubernetes.
+- **Infrastructure:** Expert in Docker, Terraform and AWS.
+Knowledgeable in Spinnaker, Nomad, Kubernetes, and Google Cloud.
-- **Data:** Proficient in Airflow, MySQL, PostgreSQL, Redshift, Hive, and Presto.
-Knowledgeable in BigQuery, MongoDB, Spark, Kafka, and Elasticsearch.
+- **Databases:** Proficient in MySQL, PostgreSQL, Redshift, Hive, Presto, and Snowflake.
+Knowledgeable in BigQuery, MongoDB, Spark, Elasticsearch, and Kafka.

 ## Education